askap-vast/vaster-webapp/docs/admin.md

 This user list page also allows you click into each user and delete the account if required.

-## Adding and deleting records
+## Adding or Deleting Records

 This page allows staff users to add, delete, or modify existing records, either Tags, Candidates, Beams, Observations, Projects and Ratings.
 Please be aware that the only way to remove or modify a "Tag" record is in this admin interface.

+Please see the below image of the Django admin page for the Tag records.
+You can click into them and delete them individually, or select multiple at once and do a batch delete if required.